LelandManufactory is taking a short break

 SHIPPING IN GENERAL:

 I will ship your order within the time period specified on each listing.
-For most products, and for most of the year, this will be within three business days, but for certain items and at certain time periods (holidays and vacations) shipping may take longer - when extended shipping times are in effect, you'll see this noted on my shop announcement and on the shipping times with each listing.
+For most products, and for most of the year, this will be within three business days, but for certain items and at certain time periods (holidays and vacations) shipping may take longer - when extended shipping times are in effect, you'll see this noted on the shipping times with each listing.
 I ship my products in sturdy mailers via USPS first class mail, or via Priority mail for larger or more expensive items - see the individual listing for shipping options.

 I want every order to arrive in good shape in the mailbox of a happy customer, but I know that some times bad things happen in transit.
 If something has gone wrong, please let me know.
 In cases of loss or damage, I'll either grant a refund or dispatch a replacement depending on your wishes and what I have in stock.
 If items are damaged in shipping, I may ask you to return them to me at my expense so that I can see if I need to adjust my packaging.